 NSUC began contributing to the Northern Illinois Food Bank, Open Door, and A Safe Place, an effort that continues to the present.
-The church also became a Welcoming Congregation and a received its Green Sanctuary Certification during this time period.
+The church also became a Welcoming Congregation and a Green Church during this time period.

 In May the reported membership was 520 pledging friends and when including non- pledging families in the RE Program was 550, a testimonial to eight years of leadership of RE Director, Gaia Brown.